DigitalGrainSize/SediNet/README.md

 --------------------------------------------------------------------------------
 ## Future plans

+* predict on folder of sample images script
 *  change batch generators into a better keras ones that will allow augmentation etc e.g [this](https://www.kaggle.com/amyjang/tensorflow-cnn-data-augmentation-prostate-cancer) or [this](https://www.kaggle.com/amyjang/tensorflow-pneumonia-classification-on-x-rays)
-* multiple input, using pyDGS output perhaps (unsupervised prior / covariate )
+* multiple input, using pyDGS output perhaps? (unsupervised prior / covariate )
 * k-folds cross-val for training
 * transfer learning
+* aggregate over other hyperparameters besides batch size, such as loss function